kabuto-mk7/shishi-bot/docs/index.md

 ## ShiShi Discord Bot

 Welcome to the ShiShi discord bot documentation!
-Here you can find information alongside the [Commands](https://github.com/kabuto-mk7/shishi-bot/edit/main/docs/index.md)
+Here you can find information alongside the commands

 Feel free to check the GitHub Repo, make a fork or request a feature or bug fix!